Electric-2 wheeler that charges within 12 minutes arrives in India

 NEW DELHI: Battery tech startup Log9 Materials on Tuesday announced the launch of India's fastest-charging two-wheeler commercial electric vehicle (CEV) in partnership with Hyderabad-headquartered EV firm Quantum Energy.

-The e-2W has been designed with unique features such as great speed, quick acceleration, superior range (80-90 km), multi-theft alarm, and multiple driving modes.
+The e-2W has been designed with unique features such as great speed, quick acceleration, superior range (80-90 kms), multi-theft alarm and multiple driving modes.

 "With our fast-charging and long-lasting RapidX 2000 battery integrated in Quantum's 2W, Bzinesslite, we are bringing India's fastest charging electric 2W to the logistics sector that suits tropical climatic conditions," said Kartik Hajela, Co-founder and COO, Log9.